Title VI Indian Education Program Overview

 Clovis Unified School District sets as the highest priority, helping American Indian students to meet the same rigorous standards that have been set for all students in reading/language arts and math.
 The Clovis Unified School District Indian Education Program addresses the needs of American Indian and Alaskan Native students in grades K-12.
 The program assists eligible students to achieve at the same challenging state performance standards expected of all students.
-The purpose of the Title VII program in NCLB is to support the efforts of local educational agencies, Indian tribes and organizations, post secondary institutions, and other entities to meet the special academic, cultural, and linguistic needs of American Indian students to meet state academic content standards.
+The purpose of the Title VII program in Every Student Succeeds Act (ESSA) is to support the efforts of local educational agencies, Indian tribes and organizations, post secondary institutions, and other entities to meet the special academic, cultural, and linguistic needs of American Indian students to meet state academic content standards.

 The goals of our program are listed as follows:

 Provide services to assist American Indian students in meeting the District’s student academic content and performance standards.